walmartlabs/concord-website/training/includes/concord-1-beginner-2-concord.md

 - Created by users
 - Stored in git repository
 - YAML for flow definitions
-- Execution as process on Concord Server/Agents
+- Execution as process on Concord Server

 ## Questions?